alacritty/alacritty/CONTRIBUTING.md

      description
  13. The `-dev` is stripped from the `0.2.0-dev` changelog entries on master

-On the master and with new planned releases, the patch version is never bumped, but only the minor is increased.
-This allows for creating releases to fix bugs which build on previous minor releases and just increment the patch version, without having to decrement or advance the version based on these unplanned releases.
+On master and with new planned releases, only the minor version is bumped.
+This makes it possible to create bug fix releases by incrementing the patch version of previous minor releases, without having to adjust the next planned release's version number.

 The exact steps for an exemplary `0.2.3` release might look like this:
  1. Initially, the version on the latest master is `0.3.0-dev` and the latest release was `0.2.2`
  2. A new `v0.2.3` branch is forked from the `v0.2.2` branch
  4. All bug fixes are cherry-picked from master into the `v0.2.3` branch
  5. The version is bumped to `v0.2.3-rc1` and the changelog's `0.3.0` entries are moved to `0.2.3`
- 6. Steps 5-12 for regular releases are identical
+ 6. Follow Steps 5-12 of the regular release's example
  7. The release's changelog is ported back to master, removing fixes from the `0.2.3` release

 # Contact